Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Experiments

 \subsubsection{Federated Training and Server Performance}

-The convergence velocity, as depicted in Fig.~\ref{fig_lowest_qlvl_train_acc}, indicates that setups of uniform 4-bit clients, or a mixed-precision schema of $[12, 4, 4]$ bits, exhibit slower and more erratic initial convergence.
-In contrast, setups incorporating clients with 16-bit precision or higher demonstrate more rapid and stable convergence, achieving approximately 95\% accuracy within 20 communication rounds.
-Notably, the incremental convergence benefit diminishes when client precision exceeds 16-bits, suggesting that, for high-capacity clients, opting for 32-bit or 24-bit precision offers marginal gains compared to the computational and storage efficiencies achievable at 16-bit precision.

-Server model performance analysis reveals that all quantization schemes surpass 97\% top-1 accuracy within 100 communication rounds.
-The performance differential across schemes remains within a tight 0.3\% margin, underscoring the effectiveness of the federated learning framework in achieving high accuracy irrespective of client precision variations.
+The convergence velocity, as depicted in Fig.~\ref{fig_lowest_qlvl_train_acc}, indicates that setups of uniform 4-bit clients, or a mixed-precision schema of $[12, 4, 4]$ bits, exhibit slower and more erratic initial convergence, even when the latter has a better random start in training.
+In contrast, setups incorporating clients with 16-bit precision or higher demonstrate more rapid and stable convergence, achieving approximately 90\% accuracy within 10 communication rounds.
+Notably, for clients of high resource capacity, 32-bit or 24-bit precision only offers marginal training gains compared to 16-bit precision.
+The server model performance of all quantization schemes reached 97\% top-1 accuracy within a tight 0.3\% margin after 100 communication rounds, underscoring the effectiveness of the federated learning framework in achieving high accuracy with mixed-precision clients.